AdobeDocs/workfront.en/help/manage-work/issues/issue-information/update-issue-priority.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Overview of issue Priorities

 Each priority label&nbsp;has a number associated with it that can not be modified.

-`Adobe Workfront administrators` can modify priority labels within `Workfront` or they can create new priorities.
-As a result, the options you might have for the Priority field in your `Workfront` instance might&nbsp;differ from those listed below.
+Adobe Workfront administrators can&nbsp;modify priority labels within Workfront or they can create new priorities.
+As a result, the options you might have for the Priority field in your Workfront instance might&nbsp;differ from those listed below.

 You should become familiar with the numbering sequence for priorities used in your&nbsp;organization.
 For example, your organization might&nbsp;use the number 1 to refer to urgent tasks, if the label of the priority has been modified.